RajatDodwadkar/News-Classification-using-Natural-language-processing/README.md

-# News Classification using Machine Learning 📰🤖
+# News Classification using Natural language processing 📰🤖

 Classifies news articles into five categories — **Business**, **Sports**, **Politics**, **Entertainment**, and **Others** — based on the content using machine learning text classification techniques.